kkunowski/players-demo-app/README.md

 * **Xcode** (for iOS builds of React Native and iOS navite application)
 * **Java Development Kit (JDK)** (for android builds of React Native)
 * **Android Studio** (for android builds of React Native)
+* **Install Flutter SDK: Follow the instructions on flutter.dev to install Flutter.

 ## Installation